manymoments/manymoments.github.io/_posts/synchronous-consensus-omission-faults.markdown

           active := true // backups transition to steady state

        // new primary
-       on receiving ("status", cmd, view) from f+1 distinct replicas:
+       on receiving ("status", cmd, view) from f+1 distinct replicas and view == j:
-          (highest-cmd, higesht-view) := pick the (cmd, view) pair with the highest highest-view send ("notify", highest-cmd, view) to all replicas
+          (highest-cmd, higesht-view) := pick the (cmd, view) pair with the highest highest-view if my-cmd != null:
+             send ("notify", highest-cmd, view) to all replicas
           // transition to steady state